pinecoders/pinecoders.github.io/faq_and_code/README.md

 plot(maS, color = color.fuchsia)
 ```

-### How can I track highs/lows for a period of time?
+### How can I track highs/lows for a specific timeframe?
 This code shows how to do that without using `security()` calls, which slow down your script.
 The source used to calculate the highs/lows can be selected in the script's *Inputs*, as well as the period after which the high/low must be reset.
 ```js
 //@version=4